ic-factory/lic/doc/playbooks/RELEASING.md

 ## Beta testing

 Early releases require heavy testing, especially across various system setups.
-We :heart: testers, and are big fans of anyone who can run `gem install bundler --pre` and try out upcoming releases in their development and staging environments.
+We :heart: testers, and are big fans of anyone who can run `gem install lic --pre` and try out upcoming releases in their development and staging environments.

-There may not always be prereleases or beta versions of Bundler.
+There may not always be prereleases or beta versions of Lic.
-The Bundler team will tweet from the [@bundlerio account](http://twitter.com/bundlerio) when a prerelease or beta version becomes available.
+The Lic team will tweet from the [@licio account](http://twitter.com/licio) when a prerelease or beta version becomes available.
 You are also always welcome to try checking out master and building a gem yourself if you want to try out the latest changes.